 A second reason supporting the power of gratitude is that gratitude increases one’s sense of personal worth.
 When we experience gratitude, we understand that another person wishes us well, and in turn, we feel loved and cared for.
 If someone has incurred a personal cost by helping me out, then how can I not conclude that I have value in that person’s eye?

 It might be this link that explains why gratitude can be a powerful antidote to a depressed view of life.
 One of the reasons gratitude makes us happier is that it forces us to abandon a belief that may accompany severe depression—that the world is devoid of goodness, love, and kindness, and is nothing but randomness and cruelty.
-By recognizing patterns of benevolence, the depressed person may change his or her self-perception (“I guess I’m not such a loser after all”).
+By recognizing patterns of benevolence, the depressed person may change their self-perception (“I guess I’m not such a loser after all”).
 By feeling grateful, we are acknowledging that someone, somewhere, is being kind to us.
 And therefore, we can see not just that we are worthy of kindness, but that kindness indeed exists in the world and, therefore, that life may be worth living.

 We are receptive beings, dependent on the help of others, on their gifts and their kindness.
 As such, we are called to gratitude.
 Life becomes complete when we are able to give to others what we ourselves received in the past.
 In one of our studies, a 33-year-old woman with spinal muscular atrophy captured this dynamic: